Mahad-siddiqui/flyer/README.md

 # FlyerWeb - Transform Flyers into Interactive Web Pages

-A modern SaaS application that uses AI to transform flyers into mobile-responsive web pages with QR codes.
+A modern SAAS application that uses AI to transform flyers into mobile-responsive web pages with QR codes.
 Built with Next.js 14, Prisma, MySQL, NextAuth, Stripe, and Gemini AI.

 ## 🚀 Features